aljosavister/ntscli/README.md

 - Project file for Visual Studio Code with launcher and tasks
 - ESM
 - Dependencies: dotenv, typescript, prettier, eslint and copyfiles
-- Start and build scripts that will use tsc from the project itself
+- Start and build scripts that will use 'tsc' from within the project.

 ## Prerequisites